OpenConext/Stepup-irma/README.md

 );
 ```

-Run
-===
+# Testing

-Use the built-in web server of php 5.4+ to run from the command line:
+Instead of Apache you can also use the built-in web server of php 5.4+ and run from the command line:

         php -S ip:port -t www